front-end-intermediate/DOM-Scripting/readme.md

 xhr.send();
 ```

-## EXERCISE VI - Setting the Content
+## EXERCISE VII - Adding the Content

 Once you get API data, you’ll typically want to use it to create some markup an add it to your site or app.